Major: Mathematics, Computer Science

 “R-Separation of Laplace’s Equation in Rotationally-Invariant Cyclidic Coordinates”

 There exist 17 conformally unique coordinate systems which admit harmonic solutions to the three-variable Laplace equation via separation of variables.
 Of these, four are determined by coordinate surfaces given by rotationally-invariant cyclides: bi-cyclide coordinates, flat-ring cyclide coordinates, flat-disk cyclide coordinates, and toroidal coordinates.
-With the exception of toroidal coordinates, these systems produce harmonics given by products of complex exponentials math equation , where math equation is the azimuthal coordinate, and m is the azimuthal quantum number, and simply-periodic Lamé functions or Lamé-Wangerin functions.
+With the exception of toroidal coordinates, these systems produce harmonics given by products of complex exponentials , where is the azimuthal coordinate, and m is the azimuthal quantum number, and simply-periodic Lamé functions or Lamé-Wangerin functions.
 We separate Laplace’s equation for three versions of bi-cyclide coordinates: algebraic and Jacobian elliptic forms by Miller (1977) and a Jacobian elliptic form by Moon and Spencer (1961).
 In the process, we rederive and correct past results, and quantify the connection between these bi-cyclide coordinates.
 We then present a generalized form for bi-cyclide, flat-ring cyclide, and flat-disk cyclide coordinates, that is able to separate Laplace’s equation simultaneously.
 The long-term goal of this project is to produce expansions of a fundamental solution for Laplace’s equation in terms of our derived harmonics.

 How did you find out that you could do research in your field in the summer?